Why I Don’t Negotiate on Price (and Why That’s Good News)

 Looking back there are a lot of things about this communication that I like.
 It is a candid look at how I work with and honor my client relationships that I am happy to share publicly: it gives some insight as to how to get the best value of out me, reveals that a lock-in is NOT part of my business model, and gives the freedom to choose.
 Negotiation-wise there are a lot of points made and I want to add a few more to round out the exposé of my thoughts on the matter.

 My stance on not negotiating price serves both me and my clients because it keeps me honest and true to my standards.
 Coupled with my willingness to facilitate anyone in transitioning to another developer, it holds me to a standard of being the best and giving the grade-A experience of working with me.
 If I don’t perform at the level I say I do and thereby someone can get a better value with someone else, I will lose that business and I should.
-Short cut jobs with me are simply not on the table, though the option to get one somewhere else is.
+Short-cut jobs with me are simply not on the table, though the option to get one somewhere else is.

 Psychological factors play into it as well.
 When I know I’ll be earning what I feel I’m worth for a piece of work, it’s easy and a joy to put the shine on it and go the extra mile, and my clients regularly reap the benefit of this.
 By contrast, in the past when I’ve allowed myself to get beat up on price I had to fight against the devil on my shoulder telling me that just meeting the spec-doc minimums was acceptable.
 I always won, but those then were the clients I eventually fired.